 --

-What the Markets love best about Singapore is what
+What the Markets love best about Singapore is what is absent: Politics

 - Thomas Frank